fevrin/home/README.md

 ### Local `pre-commit` linting

 If `pip` is installed, `make pre-commit` will run all `pre-commit` hooks on all changed files.
-Note that the `pre-commit` linting is a subset of what
+Note, however, that the `pre-commit` linting is a subset of what the GitHub Action includes.

 When working through large amounts of linting changes, it can be helpful to use a split pane in tmux (or a separate terminal window) so you can make changes in one pane/window while running a linter command in the other.